Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### ​ A company is introducing a new product to their customers, and is expecting a surge in traffic to their web application.
+#### ​A company is introducing a new product to their customers, and is expecting a surge in traffic to their web application.
 As part of their Enterprise Support plan, which of the following provides the company with architectural and scaling guidance?

 - [ ] AWS Knowledge Center.
 - [ ] AWS Health Dashboard.